-We have audited the accompanying consolidated statement of assets and liabilities of AMG Pantheon Master Fund, LLC (the Fund), including the consolidated schedule of investments, as of March 31, 2023, the related consolidated statements of operations and cash flows for the year then ended, the consolidated statements of changes in net assets for each of the years in the two year period then ended, and the related notes (collectively, the consolidated financial statements) and the financial highlights for each of the years in the three year period then ended.
-In our opinion, the consolidated financial statements and financial highlights present fairly, in all material respects, the financial position of the Fund as of March 31, 2023, the results of its operations and its cash flows for the year then ended, the changes in its net assets for each of the years in the two year period then ended, and the financial highlights for each of the years in the three year period then ended, in conformity with U.S. generally accepted accounting principles.
-The financial highlights for each of the years in the two-year period ended March 31, 2020, were audited by other independent registered public accountants whose report, dated June 26, 2020, expressed an unqualified opinion on the financial highlights.
+We have audited the accompanying consolidated statement of assets and liabilities of AMG Pantheon Master Fund, LLC (the Fund), including the consolidated schedule of investments, as of March 31, 2025, the related consolidated statements of operations and cash flows for the year then ended, the consolidated statements of changes in net assets for each of the years in the two year period then ended, and the related notes (collectively, the consolidated financial statements) and the consolidated financial highlights for each of the years in the five year period then ended.
+In our opinion, the consolidated financial statements and consolidated financial highlights present fairly, in all material respects, the financial position of the Fund as of March 31, 2025, the results of its operations and its cash flows for the year then ended, the changes in its net assets for each of the years in the two year period then ended, and the financial highlights for each of the years in the five year period then ended, in conformity with U.S. generally accepted accounting principles.